 - How will you be able to pay it back?

 The answers to the first question are shown in the business plan and financial spreadsheets you will be presenting.
-You will need a balance sheet, a proposed income statement (P&L), a break-even analysis, and possibly a sources and uses of funds statement to show where the money will come from and where it will be spent.
+You will need a balance sheet, a proposed income statement (P&L), a break-even analysis, and possible sources and uses of funds statement to show where the money will come from and where it will be spent.
 Larger businesses may use a business requirements document to show how the funds will be used in a big project.

 The answers to the second question can be developed as you talk to the lender.
 Have an understanding of the "4 C's of credit" and what kinds of credit a lender is looking for.
-For example, you most likely will be required to provide a personal guarantee for that business loan - it's very common for startups.
+For example, you most likely will be required to provide a personal guarantee for that business loan, which is very common for startups.
 If you have the personal guarantee documents prepared, it will increase your credibility and the likelihood of getting that loan.

-Remember the two things a lender wants to know (see above).
+Remember the two things a lender wants to know.
 Talking about all the wonderful features of your business and how you found the idea for the business takes time and doesn't answer the questions.

 The best way to be brief and complete is to have an executive summary of your business plan available for the lender to read.
 Include some meaningful graphs or charts to illustrate the financial projections you have prepared.

 If you get a "no" answer, ask this question: "Under what circumstances would you consider giving a loan to this business?"
 If the answer is something like, "When hell freezes over," move on.
 It may be you are asking for too much, you have omitted some key piece of information, or you may need more collateral from your personal funds or a co-signer.
-Each meeting can be a learning experience and step to a better experience the next time.
+Each meeting can be a learning experience and a step to better the experience the next time around.

 It may take you several banks or credit unions to fine-tune your presentation.
 Putting together a list of possible lenders helps you see the possibilities.
-As mentioned above, think out of the box, including credit unions in the list.
+As mentioned above, think out of the box, including credit unions on your list.

 If you have run through your list of possible lenders and you still don't have a loan, don't give up.
 Look at other sources of funding, such as trade credit, family and friends, or crowdsourcing.
 Also, you may want to consider scaling down your request.